universal-packages/universal-express-controllers-parameters/README.md

 ## Global middleware

-By installing this package a global middleware is going to be loaded automatically by the `ExpressApp`.
+By installing this package a global middleware is going to be loaded automatically by the `ExpressControllers`.

 ## Global methods
 #### **`setUnionKind(unionKind: string)`**